Just Buy It at the Grocery Store?

 Using Vegetable Scraps to Make Homemade Stock or Broth

 Although I’ve never felt bad about all the peels, stalks, skins, etc. that I threw into the compost pile (my compost is quite happy and that makes me happy!), making veggie scraps into broth before you throw them into the compost pile is a good way to get double use out of them.
-Simply add your vegetable scraps to a freezer bag that you store in the freezer until you have enough to make broth.

 Just be sure that any part of the vegetable you save was washed well.
 You don’t want any dirt in your broth!